thehambeard/BetterVendors2/README.md

 ## TODO:
 * Fix visual issue of trash items not updating their color in vendor screens
+* Add sell trash button that is only enabled in certain areas as an option from using auto sell
+* Add toggle for stacking trash or inventory as a whole
+* Add a trash bag to hold all trash till it is time to sell it
+* Add the stat books to custom vendors
+* Add support for DLC autosell locations

 ## Notes:
 * Uninstalling during a save will probably break it.